 Summer is from November through April, with a warmer and more humid climate.
 Winter is from May through October, when the climate is slightly cooler and drier.
 The dry and windy season lasts from March to November, when the temperatures are cooled by the regular southeast trade winds called Mara’amu.
 April, June and September are very good months, with July and August being the tourist peak months.
 The rainier months are January and February, with brief heavy rains but still warm temperatures.

 Tahitians describe their laid-back culture as ‘aita pea pea,’ an expression meaning ‘not to worry’ in English.
-The bustling Papeete Municipal Market, the vibrant nightlife of Tahiti’s capital, and the young people practicing their hip-hop skills on the street are the noisiest things visitors are likely to encounter during their stay on this tranquil, yet friendly island.
+The bustling Papeete Municipal Market, the vibrant nightlife of Tahiti’s capital, and the young people practicing their hip-hop skills on the street are the noisiest things visitors are likely to encounter during their stay on this tranquil island.

 The first people to set eyes on Tahiti and French Polynesia’s other isolated islands migrated from Southeast Asia roughly 4,000 years ago.
 Most of today’s South Pacific residents are descendants of these sailors who navigated the Pacific Ocean’s challenging waters aboard wooden canoes stitched with natural fibers.

-In the morning we head out to Moorea.
+Head out to Moorea in the morning.
 Moorea is one of the most scenically striking islands in French Polynesia.
 Possessing a relaxed vibe and welcoming spirit, Moorea is just as warm and inviting as the Tahitians lucky enough to call this island home.
-You can travel by tender to swim and hand feed shark & stingray.
-This excursion is one of the most thrilling and popular and can be enjoyed on most of the main islands.
-You`ll be able to get in the water and swim with them or simply watch from the boat.
+You can travel by tender to swim and hand feed sharks and stingrays.
+This popular excursion is thrilling and can be enjoyed on most of the main islands.
+You’ll be able to get in the water and swim with them or simply watch from the boat.
 In the afternoon we go ashore and travel by Four Wheel Drive or scooter to explore around the island.
 Getting around on a 4WD guided tour is a great way to discover volcanic islands like Moorea.